gap-system/GapWWW/Contacts/funding.md

 We acknowledge with gratitude the support of the development of GAP ...
+-   by the German Research Council (DFG) Collaborative Research Center TRR 195 "Symbolic Tools in Mathematics and their Application",
 -   by the EU Horizon 2020 European Research Infrastructure project 676541 "OpenDreamKit: Open Digital Research Environment Toolkit for the Advancement of Mathematics",